llqy123/CADet/README.md

 Please first [prepare datasets](prepare_datasets.md).

-The CADet models are finetuned on the corresponding [Box-Supervised models](https://drive.google.com/drive/folders/1ngb1mBOUvFpkcUM7D3bgIkMdUj2W5FUa?usp=sharing) (indicated by MODEL.WEIGHTS in the config files).
+Similar to baseline **VLDet**, our CADet models are finetuned on the corresponding [Box-Supervised models](https://drive.google.com/drive/folders/1ngb1mBOUvFpkcUM7D3bgIkMdUj2W5FUa?usp=sharing) (indicated by MODEL.WEIGHTS in the config files).
 Please train or download the Box-Supervised model and place them under CADet_ROOT/models/ before training the CADet models.

 To train a model with OV-COCO dataset, run